ContestedWheel/Some-BD-Tutorials/README.md

 This is a repo for tutorials that I make for Balldex.
 Examples and visuals will be included in these tutorials.

+**Looking for my custom command and eval tutorials?
+I have moved them [here](https://github.com/ContestedWheel/EvalEvalEval-BD) so that it's easier to manage.**

 To go to the tutorials, click "Wiki" or [click this blue text.](https://github.com/ContestedWheel/Some-BD-Tutorials/wiki)

 ## Discord server